reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 - How to access a DOM node managed by React with the `ref` attribute
 - How the `ref` JSX attribute relates to the `useRef` Hook
-- How to access another component's DOM node
+- How to access another Component's DOM node
 - In which cases it's safe to modify the DOM managed by React

 </YouWillLearn>